 3. Add a Navigation Menu

-Adding a widget is helpful if you want to display dynamic content in your sidebar such as social media buttons, facebook feeds, testimonials, etc. If your WordPress theme has support for footer widgets, then you can use it to add copyright notices, links, and more.
+You can add the latest posts, social media buttons, Facebook feeds, testimonials, and so on.
+If your WordPress theme has support for footer widgets, then you can use it to add copyright notices, links, and more.